harryjackson/cool/README.md

 Most of this is randmom musings ie thoughts about language design etc. Some items might not even be possible.

+## Fail Fast Fail Early {#failfast}

 Note.
-A lot of the code here is happy path ie if malloc does not give me a valid pointer I abort() etc. I'm trying to cover as much ground as I can without getting bogged down in things like performance, perfect code, perfect api's etc. I write basic tests for almost everying and use valgrind and Xcodes leak detector but that's it.
+A lot of the code here is happy path ie if malloc does not give me a valid pointer I abort() etc. On practically any error I call abort.
+The code is absolutely peperred with asserts that I don't turn off ie approximately 8% of the lines of code are asserts/aborts...
+I'd prefer if it was closer to 10% and I'm working on getting it higher.

+I'm trying to cover as much ground as I can without getting bogged down in things like performance, perfect code, perfect api's etc. I write basic tests for almost everying and use valgrind and Xcodes leak detector but that's it.
 This is not production quality C.

+The idea is to make sure that a change that might remotely break something somewhere else in the code is found really early.
+This is also why a lot of the limits in the limits header are deliberately small.

 I'll be using a lot of pseudo code for the Hypothetical Language frontend language.
 Nothing in the FE is in concrete until I know what I have in the